 You should have asked me first for such issues and then you can raise such complaints.

-So now the US-based accreditation body IAS is forced to deal with both the escalation of the complaints against ACS W3 Solutionz and AQC Middle East FZE, as they have both been escalated.
+So now the US-based accreditation body IAS is forced to deal with the complaints against ACS W3 Solutionz and AQC Middle East FZE, as they have both been escalated.
 IAS is already processing a complaint against another regional CB, Resource Inspections Canada Incorporated (RICI) which is operated by the owner of an ISO consulting firm called MAAZ Inspection and Testing Services.
 So it’s plate is full.

 Despite these incidents seemingly focused on Middle Eastern CBs utilizing (reportedly) Indian auditors and — in the case of IAS — an Indian-owned Accreditation Body, the problem isn’t isolated to that region.
 The US and UK both suffer from aggressive CB sales reps who “underbid” audit days in order to win a contract, knowing that even if their Accreditation Body or the IAF notice, nothing is likely to happen.
 In the case of these “Western” certification bodies, they are often so large that the Accreditation Bodies won’t take action because doing so would cost the AB a tremendous amount of lost revenue.